 - 65% of Fortune 500 companies offer matching gift programs for their employees.

-- 12% of corporate contributions to nonprofits are made through their matching gift programs.
+- 12% of corporate contributions to nonprofits are made through matching gift programs.

-The additional funding doesn’t only come from the corporation’s supplemental to the nonprofit, but also from the fact that donors are more likely to give if they know their gift will make a bigger impact due to a corporate philanthropy program.
+The additional funding doesn’t only come from the corporation’s supplement to the nonprofit.
+Further, donors are more likely to give if they know their gift will make a bigger impact due to a corporate philanthropy program.

 Benefits for Corporations

-Not only does corporate philanthropy help nonprofits succeed in their missions, but it also helps companies that offer programs.
-For example, when employees take advantage of corporate giving opportunities, the company sees advantages such as:
+Not only does corporate philanthropy help nonprofits succeed in their missions, but it also helps the companies that offer these programs.
+When employees take advantage of corporate giving opportunities, the company sees advantages such as:

 - A positive image.
 When corporations partner with nonprofits, the community recognizes the positive change they’re working to make in the world.
 With this recognition, the company creates a more positive reputation for itself.

 - Better engagement from employees.
-Employees engage with each other more when they participate in philanthropy opportunities together.
+Employees engage with each other more when they participate in philanthropic opportunities together.
 More engaged employees tend to outperform those who aren’t engaged by a landslide.

 Unfortunately, not all corporate philanthropy programs are being taken advantage of by the employees, meaning neither party sees these incredible advantages.

-Generally, this occurs because employees simply don’t know about the opportunities they have to make their contributions go further.
-That’s why it’s important for nonprofits to market these opportunities and draw attention to them, as we’ll discuss more in the next section.
+Generally, this occurs because employees don’t know about the opportunities they have to make their contributions go further.
+That’s why it’s important to market these opportunities and draw attention to them, as we’ll discuss more in the next section.

 3. How do you market corporate giving?

 Marketing corporate giving generally falls on the nonprofits themselves.
-While one might think it’s the corporation’s job to market these opportunities to their employees, corporations may not have the drive to do so.
+While one might think it’s the corporation’s job to promote these opportunities to their employees, corporations may not have the drive to do so on their own.

 Meanwhile, nonprofits see the direct benefit of larger donations that go further toward impacting their missions.
-This direct benefit generally leads to the responsibility of marketing to fall on the nonprofit instead of the corporation with the program.
+This direct benefit generally causes the responsibility of marketing to fall on the nonprofit instead of the corporation with the program.

 Luckily, there are plenty of ways nonprofits can promote corporate giving opportunities for their supporters.
 For example, an organization can encourage their supporters to leverage corporate philanthropy in the following ways: